EqualExperts/Midas/distribution-template/ReadMe.txt

   specifications.

 Pre-Requisites:
-* It assumes that you have JDK1.6 or 1.7 installed and you have java in your path.
+* It assumes that you have JDK1.7 or later installed and you have java in your path.
 * It Works with MongoDB versions from 2.0.7, 2.2.7 till 2.4.9 and assumes you have it installed and running.